Samueluba/airbnb-clone-project/README.md

 Quality assurance (QA) engineer: Spots functional and non-functional defects Test automation engineer:Writes and maintains test scripts for automated testing DevOps engineer: Builds continuous integration and continuous delivery (CI/CD) pipelines for faster delivery

+Technology stack.
+Django: handles the backend, providing structure for building web applications, handling requests, routing, and database management.
+PostgreSQL: is a robust, open-source relational database that Django can integrate with to store and query data efficiently.
+GraphQL: offers a flexible, efficient query language for APIs, allowing clients to request only the data they need, unlike REST APIs, which can be more rigid.